6. Managing Secrets with Ansible Vault

 Solution Task 4

-Make sure you recieve the following output in your terminal:
+Make sure you receive the following output in your terminal:

 1